riverbed/Riverbed-Community-Toolkit/APM/301-opentelemetry-on-kubernetes-with-apm-collector-daemonset-and-python-app/README.md

 ## Prerequisites

-1. a SaaS account for [ALLUVIO Aternity APM](https://www.riverbed.com/products/application-performance-monitoring) with a license for OpenTelemetry
+1. a SaaS account for [APM](https://www.riverbed.com/products/application-performance-monitoring) with a license for OpenTelemetry

 2. a Kubernetes cluster ready and manageable using kubectl CLI

 ## Step 1.
-Get the details for ALLUVIO Aternity APM
+Get the details for APM

 In the APM webconsole, from the Home page, hit "Deploy Collectors" and "Install now" button (or else navigate via the traditional menu: CONFIGURE > AGENTS > Install Agents).